 You’ll also be eligible if you have Lou Gehrig’s disease, also known as ALS, or end-stage renal disease.
 You can get Medicare before you turn 65 under any of these circumstances.

 Regardless of your work history, different parts of Medicare come with respective price tags.
-Since your decision on whether or not you worked will impact your premiums, your Part A costs will be affected.
+However, whether or not you or your spouse worked will impact your premiums, so your Part A costs will be affected.

 - Varied costs since these plans are provided through private insurers.